6 Tips For Encouraging Teamwork In The Workplace

 Tip #1: Communicate.
 Communicate.
 Communicate.

 So many teams are bombarded with projects, and when one project ends, they're expected to move right on to the next one.
-Take just a few minutes, the equivalent of the 15-minute break they'd be taking anyway, to call a meeting for the sole purpose of thanking your team for their hard work can help improve your workplace culture and make your employees feel valued.
+Taking a few minutes to call a meeting to thank your team for their hard work can help improve your workplace culture and make your employees feel valued.

 Tip #5: Make Active Attempts To Bond During Your Off-Hours

 While “mandatory” social events may not meet your goals, especially if your team is already exhausted by a particularly busy season at work, encouraging social interactions outside of the workplace may help teams form stronger, more resilient bonds.
 Playing together as hard as you work together can help develop trust and collaboration in the workplace.

 Schedule an outing in advance so the whole team can enjoy time together—whether it’s coffee, a movie, the theater, an arcade, a sporting event, or any other fun occasion that has nothing to do with work.
 Building stronger relationships can lead to a strong sense of teamwork.
 For instance, your team may be more likely to help other employees achieve their goals at work, meet deadlines, or stay after hours to finish projects if they enjoy spending time together.

 Tip #6: Lighten Up On The Micromanaging

 If you’re prone to micromanaging, you may be unknowingly suggesting to your team that you don’t trust them to get the job done.
 Providing your team with the resources they need to succeed and recognizing their competency may show your employees you respect them and may encourage them to work together more closely to solve problems.

 Online Therapy Can Help Prevent Or Reduce Employee Burnout